DLongKMA/Repo_Management/Set Up Local Yum Repositories on CentOS 7.md

 sudo yum install createrepo
 ```

+The createrepo command reads through the directory with rpm packages and creates a new directory called “repodata” in it.
+This directory contains the metadata information for the repository.
+Every time you add additional rpm package files to your yum repository, you need to re-create the repository metadata with the “createrepo” command.

 Next, install `yum-utils` cung cấp cho hệ thống của bạn một toolbox tốt hơn để quản lý repo.
 Cài đặt yum-utils bằng sử dụng câu lệnh sau:

 ```